endormi/terraform-aws-vpc/README.md

 # terraform-aws-vpc

 **NOTE**: This is not free.
-There are costs when running this repository such as. internet gateway (having 1 internet gateway is free, but chances are you haven't removed the default one).
+There are costs when running this project such as. internet gateway (having 1 internet gateway is free, but chances are you haven't removed the default one).

 Creates a internet gateway, 3 public subnets, route table and route table association.